João Goulart

-João Belchior Marques Goulart (/pt-BR/; 1 March 1919 – 6 December 1976), commonly known as Jango, was a Brazilian politician who served as the president of Brazil from 1961 until a military coup d'état deposed him in 1964.
+João Belchior Marques Goulart (Note: (/'ʒwaʊn/; /pt-BR/)) (1 March 1919 – 6 December 1976), commonly known as Jango, was a Brazilian politician who served as the 24th president of Brazil from 1961 until a military coup d'état deposed him in 1964.
 He was considered the last left-wing president of Brazil until Luiz Inácio Lula da Silva took office in 2003.

 Name

 João Goulart was nicknamed Jango (/pt/), a common nickname for João in the south of Brazil.
 The Jânio Quadros–João Goulart presidential bid was thus called Jan–Jan (an amalgamation of Jânio and Jango).

 His childhood nickname was Janguinho (little Jango).
 Years later, when he entered politics, he was supported and advised by Getúlio Vargas, and his friends and colleagues started to call him Jango.
 In his informality and affection, Getúlio Vargas also called him Janguinho.

 His grandfather, Belchior Rodrigues Goulart, descended from Portuguese immigrants from the Azores who arrived in Rio Grande do Sul in the second half of the 19th century.